marjanpoimijat/berry-picker-tracker-docs/README.md

 #### Installation script for bash
 - [install.sh](https://github.com/marjanpoimijat/berry-picker-tracker-docs/blob/main/install.sh)
-Navigate to a folder you wish to clone the repositories in, and run the install script with `<path>/install.sh`.
+Download the install script, avigate to a folder you wish to clone the repositories in, and run the install script with `<path>/install.sh`.

 ### General Project Info